rukshar69/Web-Scraping-Image-Scraping/README.md

 - Framework: **Scrapy** & **Playwright**.
 To use playwright with scrapy, [scrapy-playwright](https://github.com/scrapy-plugins/scrapy-playwright) Python module had to be installed.
 - **Quotes images, quote texts, author names, upvotes, and downvotes** for quotes were scraped.
 The **upvotes and downvotes** used javascript.
 So, playwright was used to scrape **upvotes and downvotes**.
 The spider crawler is [image_scraper_2](https://github.com/rukshar69/Web-Scraping-Shopify-Image-Scraping/blob/main/quotefancy/quotefancy/spiders/quote_images_2.py)
 - The scraped for 100 top quotes are saved in [quotes.json](https://github.com/rukshar69/Web-Scraping-Shopify-Image-Scraping/blob/main/quotefancy/quotes.json).
 The scraped image_quotes are saved in [downloads](https://github.com/rukshar69/Web-Scraping-Shopify-Image-Scraping/tree/main/quotefancy/downloads) folder
+- The quote text is further cleaned by removing stopwords using **nltk** library and by removing non-alphabetic symbols using *regex*.
+It's saved in [quote_filtered_text.json](https://github.com/rukshar69/Web-Scraping-Shopify-Image-Scraping/blob/main/quotefancy/quote_filtered_text.json).
+This text is later used to generate *world cloud* in the streamlit app.
+The code can be found in [create_clean_quote_text.py](https://github.com/rukshar69/Web-Scraping-Shopify-Image-Scraping/blob/main/quotefancy/create_clean_quote_text.py)

 ### Streamlit App